2025-12-13

 MIP-based peripheral pooling

-Rosenholtz et al.'s pooling model predicts that receptive field size roughly doubles with eccentricity.
-Hardware MIP chains encode exactly this hierarchy — each level halves spatial resolution.
-The mapping is natural:
+Rosenholtz et al.’s Texture Tiling Model predicts that pooling region size grows linearly with eccentricity.
+Hardware MIP chains encode a similar hierarchy — each level halves spatial resolution.
+The mapping:

 // MIP level grows with eccentricity